KFUPM-JRCAI/.github/profile/README.md

 ## Publications and Projects

 The center is actively involved in research projects and disseminates its findings through publications.
-(Specific details on projects and publications can be found on the [JRC-AI website](https://ri.kfupm.edu.sa/jrcai) and [the center's research cite](https://pure.kfupm.edu.sa/en/organisations/sdaia-kfupm-joint-research-center-for-artificial-intelligence)).
+(Further details on projects and publications can be found on the [JRC-AI website](https://ri.kfupm.edu.sa/jrcai) and [the center's research cite](https://pure.kfupm.edu.sa/en/organisations/sdaia-kfupm-joint-research-center-for-artificial-intelligence)).

 ## Contact Us